n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 found within the Tags block of Unicode.

-**Presentation style** describes whether an emoji codepoint is shown in emoji style (for example, with a full-color bitmap or SVG glyph) or text style (such as a monochrome, Bézier glyph).
+**Presentation style** describes whether an emoji codepoint is shown in emoji style (for example, with a full-color bitmap or <abbr title="Scalable Vector Graphics">SVG</abbr>
+glyph) or text style (such as a monochrome, Bézier glyph).
 Every emoji codepoint defaults to either emoji-style or text-style presentation.